 The filling options for these omelettes are endless.

-You can add Onions, Peppers, Pepperoni, Black Olives, Sausage, Tomatoes, Bacon, Pulled Pork, various Cheeses… the list is endless!
+You can add Onions, Peppers, Pepperoni, Black Olives, Sausage, Tomatoes, Bacon, Pulled Pork, various Cheeses… the list never ends I tell you.

 - 3 eggs

-- Coat top and bottom of iron with vegetable spray and preheat- (I kept mine on the "min" setting, this left the eggs light and fluffy!)
+- Coat top and bottom of the waffle iron with nonstick cooking spray and preheat- (I kept mine on the "min" setting, this left the eggs light and fluffy!)

-- Shut off heat and remove carefully with tongs or fork.
-Serve and prepare to be amazed :)
+- Shut off heat and remove carefully with a fork.
+Garnish with chives or green onions if desired and enjoy!